ARKopp/fabacademy2016/week17/Readme.md

 ## What questions need to be answered?

 How to power the sensor board.
 Will I use a lipo or a coin battery?
 How to communicate between the board and the app.
 Bluetooth or wifi?
 Or do i also integrate a tiny screen.
 Is a Attiny enough or a Atmega?
-Do I include a Lipo charger
+Do I include a Lipo charger.
+How to communicate between the

 ## What is the schedule?

-6 - 12 June: 1st Arduino Prototype Programming Interrupts, Attiny Board Design, Soldering
+6 - 12 June: 1st Arduino Prototype Programming Interrupts, Attiny Board Design, Milling, Soldering, Desgining Interface, Programming

-13 - 17 June: 3D Printing, Molding and casting water proof case iphone and Anroid App Programming
+13 - 20 June: 3D Printing Case, Put everything together, Make Video

-17 - 30 June: Long Board, Medium Board, Milling and Composite, Improving, Add Power drill Motor
+20 - 30 June: Long Board, Medium Board, Milling and Composite, Make Board Smaller, Molding and casting water proof case

 30 - 8 July: Finish Documenting

 ## How will it be evaluated?

-I think that means.
-How do I know if I have succeeded or failed?
+I think that means, how do I know if I have succeeded or failed?

 For me I already learned so much in the last 5 month.
-I want to have a fist working prototype of the whole system I can then take and make workshops with it and improve up on that.
+I want to have a firs and make workshops with it.

 ## Feedback